For Citizen Scientists

 Anyone with a desire to monitor water quality or learn more about the natural resources in Texas can be involved.
 Volunteers monitor a wide variety of habitats from rivers, creeks, ponds, and lakes to bays, bayous, and estuaries.
 Volunteers range from school age to senior citizens, from individuals to organized groups like Master Naturalists.

-Texas Stream Team Citizen Water Quality Monitors are certified by completing a three phases training course using a test kit that measures physical and chemical parameters of water.
+Texas Stream Team Citizen Water Quality Monitors are certified by completing a three phase training course using a test kit that measures physical and chemical parameters of water.

 Participation in the program includes these commitments:

 In order to collect quality-assured data, citizen monitors are asked to attend two quality-control sessions in the first year and one session per year thereafter.
 The Texas Stream Team protocols are aligned with a TCEQ approved Quality Assurance Project Plan (QAPP).
 The QAPP ensures citizen monitors collect environmental data of the highest quality and that the data can augment professional data.